 Training and awareness for our staff and suppliers

-Suppliers: We aim to provide all medium and high-risk suppliers with a more detailed overview of HSL’s commitment to addressing modern slavery, and what actions they can take including how to raise any issues including links to the UK Modern Slavery Helpline.
-We will also signpost key resources to enable them to further develop their own approaches, including British Medical Association, CIPS, and ETI Guidance.
+Suppliers: We aim provide all medium and high-risk suppliers with a more detailed overview of HSL’s commitment to addressing modern slavery, and what actions they can take including how to raise any issues including links to the UK Modern Slavery Helpline.
+We also signpost key resources to enable them to further develop their own approaches, including British Medical Association, CIPS, and ETI Guidance.

 Effectiveness of our approach

+We recognise that for some of our suppliers compliance with MDS legislation is a relatively recent obligation; nevertheless we have set ourselves the target of increasing the proportion of our suppliers who satisfactorily complete MDS due diligence in the year ahead.
+We have strengthened our team responsible for supplier monitoring to assist this process.
 Our Chief Executive holds overall responsibility for these policies and our approach to addressing modern slavery risks.
 This statement has been approved by the board of HSL.